 The Sanctus Mental Health Gym is a daily event that takes place every morning between 8:30–9:00 to bring together a wellbeing-conscious community for group journaling sessions.
 This free event offers coaching questions to prompt the journaling and members are given access to the community forum.

-Don’t worry if you’re completely new to social media and online marketing as this event is for beginners.
-You’ll even get the chance to ask questions at the end and you should leave knowing:
+Don’t worry if you’re completely new to social media and online marketing as the events are for beginners.
+You’ll even get the chance to ask questions.
+These are some of the topics you could sign up for: